V-YOP/renjinw-RSS/README.md

 # usage

-deploy it on a server, and Add source '<your-server>:9000/renjingw'.
+deploy it on a server, and Add RSS source '<your-server>:9000/renjingw'.

 # limitations